thoughtram/blog/_posts/2016-10-10-resolving-route-data-in-angular-2.md

 Nothing special going on here.
 However, if this is all new to you, you might want to read our [article on routing](/angular/2016/06/14/routing-in-angular-2-revisited.html).

 Let's take a look at the `ContactsDetailComponent`.
 This component is responsible of displaying contact data, so it somehow has to get access to a contact object, that matches the `id` provided in the route URL (hence the `:id` parameter in the route configuration).
-In our article on routing in Angular 2, we've learned that we can easily [access route parameters](/angular/2016/06/14/routing-in-angular-2-revisited.html#access-route-parameters) using the `ActivatedRoute` like this:
+In our article on routing in Angular, we've learned that we can easily [access route parameters](/angular/2016/06/14/routing-in-angular-2-revisited.html#access-route-parameters) using the `ActivatedRoute` like this:

 {% highlight js %}
 {% raw %}